Saswat08/gemini-decode-multilanguage-document-extraction-by-gemini-pro/README.md

 The following key technologies are employed in the project:
 •	Streamlit: Provides an easy-to-use framework for building custom web applications.
 It allows the tool to be deployed as a web service where users can upload documents and view the processed results.

 •	Google Generative AI: Powers the extraction and processing of multilingual content.
-It uses models trained on vast datasets to provide insights and contextual understanding that would be difficult with conventional tools.
+It authenticates the application and uses models trained on vast datasets to provide insights and contextual understanding that would be difficult with conventional tools.

 •	LangChain: Manages the interaction between different AI models.
 It provides a flexible framework to integrate language models and improve their interaction, allowing for more robust extraction and analysis.